Kerbalnut/Batch-Tools-SysAdmin/ReadMe.md

 5. `BoxstarterInstall-template.bat` can be modified to accept command-line arguments, so other scripts can call it to install chocolatey packages.
 6. **Run As Administrator function > BatchGotAdmin International-Fix Code** can be modified to pass parameters.

+Most .txt file notes and short .bat files come from a single use case.
+They are planned to be updated, tested, and organized under the common theme started in `functions-template.bat` as the next use case arises.
+That way each function evolves through necessity.

 ### Stuff to Add:

 - Remote Access folder
 - Backup and Restore folder
 - File in Use folder
+- Transferring Files folder
+- System Clean-up folder (virus removal & system tune-up utilities)
+- MS Exchange folder
+- MS Outlook folder
+- Find-and-Replace function for all files within a folder and subdirectories.
+Batch and PowerShell versions

+---

+## How to contribute:

+All contributions are welcome.
+This section will be updated further, but currently standard GitHub policies like Pull Requests and Issues are the way to do it.

 ---